 Forum for the Future was founded in 1996 by three leading figures of the UK environment movement with a mission to accelerate change to a sustainable future.

 To achieve their shared vision, founders Paul Ekins, Sara Parkin and Jonathon Porritt wanted Forum to centre its work on finding practical ways for public and private organisations to contribute to sustainable development.
 This positive, collaborative and innovative spirit has shaped Forum's work ever since.

 Today, the non-profit is led by chief executive Sally Uren, who took over in 2013, and employs 80 people in three continents.
 Sara Parkin and Jonathon Porritt remain closely involved as Founder Directors, while Paul Ekins has returned to academia.

 Throughout our history we've worked on collaborative projects with different sectors including local authorities and universities.
 We act as a critical friend to some of the world's biggest and best-known multinationals, such as O2, Unilever and Pepsico, and often partner with NGOs, governments and new enterprises.

 We've led thinking and pioneered practice in sustainable development, including launching the London Sustainability Exchange and initiating the multi-award winning Farming Futures project.
 Bringing together people and organisations around difficult issues such as community energy, shipping and new business models has led to powerful local and international coalitions working together to solve complex sustainability challenges.

 From the outset we wanted to share the outcome of our work and grow the capacity of others to work alongside us, which is why in 1996 we also founded our magazine Green Futures and a Masters course in Leadership for Sustainable Development.

-Green Futures is as popular with the broader public as it is with our partners and collaborators.
-Along with our publications, seminars and website, we not only share our learning but also lead the debate on sustainability solutions by publicising new ideas and good practice wherever we find it.
+Through our publications, seminars, website and now the Futures Centre, we not only share our learning but also lead the debate on sustainability solutions by publicising new ideas and good practice wherever we find it.

 On our Masters course, students combine taught courses and five months of work placements with a pioneering learning model based on our reflective practice and experience.
 It continues to be a leading example of applied sustainability education.